With thanks to the Goblin’s Hut. Goblin’s Hut can be found on Instagrame here

 - For a light shade apply a small amount at a time.
 For a darker shade apply a larger quantity.

-Rust Effect is water soluble.
-Rust Effect can be wiped off surfaces in two ways (even when fully dry):
+Our paints are water soluble and can be wiped off surfaces in two ways (even when fully dry):

 - Using a damp cotton bud.

 - Only dampen one end of the cotton bud.